kontainapp/guide/getting_started/aws_ec2.md

 ---

 ## Using a Kontain AMI (Amazon Linux 2 OS)
-You can launch an AWS EC2 instance using the AMI id:
+You can launch an AWS EC2 instance with Kontain pre-installed using the AMI id:
 - *ami-029f3a63da2a4503a* (kontain-v0.1test-amzn2-ami-kernel-5.10-hvm-2.0.20220121.0-x86_64-gp2) in us-west-2 region.

-This AMI is based on the latest Amazon Linux 2 AMI but has Kontain v0.9.5 pre-installed.
+This AMI is based on the latest Amazon Linux 2 AMI and has Kontain v0.9.5 pre-installed.
 You will need to select your own instance type, default VPC, subnets, IAM roles for your instance.
-After your launch your own instance you can try out the examples in the docs below.
+After you launch your own instance you can try out the examples in the docs below.

-We can easily add other AMIs based on AMI preference types.
+We can also easily add other AMIs based on AMI preference types on feedback.

 ==- Video: Launch an Amazon AMI Linux 2 VM with Kontain pre-installed [!embed](https://youtu.be/YX8sUiFyb2k)